avagin/avagin.github.io/how-fast-is-procfs.md

 sys	0m0.237s
 ```

-Here we can see that task_diag is in 7 times faster than procfs (0.96 vs 0.27 +
+Here we can see that task_diag is about 7 times faster than procfs (0.096 vs
-0.46).
-Usually, the increase of performance on a few percents is a good result.
+0.27 + 0.46).
+Usually, the increase of performance even for a few percents is a
+good result.
 Here the effect is much more significant.

 Another thing to mention is a number of kernel allocations.
 This factor is
 critical when a system is under memory pressure.
 Let’s compare how many kernel
-allocations are occurred for procfs and task-diag.
+allocations happen for procfs and task-diag.

 ```
 $ perf trace --event 'kmem:*alloc*'  ./task_proc_all status 2>&1 | grep kmem | wc -l